 - The shortage of natural cavities probably drives Tree Swallows to accept anything never to offer them bluebird boxes that are nothing more than miserable little

 - And what about bluebirds?
 They're larger than Tree Swallows!
-How with tiny interiors possibly be good for bluebirds?
-If this question interests you, click here to read Linda Violett's treatment of the subject.
+How could boxes with small interiors possibly be good for bluebirds?
+Click here to read Linda Violett's excellent treatment of this subject.

 - The fact is that the large-interior box designs we recommend for Tree Swallows